goepp/graphseg/cran-comments.md

 This is the first submission of this package to CRAN.
+The last submission was cancelled at my asking.
+Since then I corrected the version number (1.0.0) and removed misspells in DESCRIPTION.

 ## Test environments
 Tested on the 3 environments used by `rhub::check_for_cran()`.